aldojacopovirno/aldojacopovirno/README.md

-# Welcome to my GitHub profile!
+# Welcome to my GitHub!

 My name is **Aldo Jacopo Virno**, I am a university student and a researcher passionate about **machine learning**, **statistics**, and **algorithmic problem-solving**.
 I am the **Founder & Head of Research** at [GreenWall Research](https://www.linkedin.com/company/greenwall-research), a startup that leverages algorithmic research and machine learning to solve complex problems.